 We all accept this as fact, yet when was the last time you recorded your sales conference or planning day so those ideas could be stored and easily accessed by staff looking to refresh their memories?

-The most popular TED Talk of all time, ‘Do schools kill creativity?', from Sir Ken Robinson, has been viewed more than 40 million times and generated more than 12,000 comments on YouTube and the TED Talks website alone.
-Incredibly, it was filmed 10 years ago!
+The most popular TED Talk of all time, ‘Do schools kill creativity?', from Sir Ken Robinson, has been viewed more than 73 million times across TEDx sites and YouTube, and generated more than 14,000 comments on those sites alone.
+Incredibly, it was filmed 13 years ago!

 What’s important here is that by creating a searchable archive of material, not only is everything retained, but you also have the option of chopping and editing material to suit different purposes and audiences later.